stevenrobertson/sd-docs/report/color_and_log_scale.md

 The term that is of importance is that of *saturation*.

 [TODO  Expand on a bit on this section.
-Possible ideas: Describe R, G, and B model as well as the steepness of the bell curve slope described here.
+Possible ideas: Describe R, G, and B model as well as the steepness of the bell curve slope described here.
 Linear]

 Colors that are highly *saturated* are those closest to pure hues of color.
 Colors that have little saturation appear *washed out*.
 Also as a note, the changing of a color's saturation can be observed as linear effect.